What is the Derivatives Market?

 - Creates opportunities for hedging investment options.

-- Investors can either invest in an exchange-traded derivate or over the counter derivative depending on the risk he/she is willing to take.
+- Investors can either invest in an exchange-traded derivative or over the counter derivative depending on the risk he/she is willing to take.

-This has been a guide to what is the derivatives market and its meaning.
-Here we discuss types of derivatives market along with their examples and advantages.
+This has been a guide to what is the Derivatives Market and its meaning.
+Here we explain its types, importance, advantages, disadvantages, and examples.
 You can learn more about from the following articles –